Monitoring and supervision

 Supervision

-The Danish Agency for Digital Government is responsible for the supervision process according to the Danish Web Accessibility Act:
+The Agency for Digital Government is responsible for the supervision process according to the Danish Web Accessibility Act in accordance to:

-• That the websites and apps of public sector bodies are “perceivable, operable, understandable and robust” according to section 3
+• Websites and apps of public sector bodies are “perceivable, operable, under-standable and robust”, cf. section 3.

-• Whether the public sector bodies are entitled to derogate content based on “disproportionate burden” according to section 3 subsection 2.
-This means that, in justified cases, it might not be reasonably possible for a public sector body to make specific content fully accessible.
+• Whether the public sector bodies are entitled to derogate content based on “disproportionate burden”, cf. section 3 subsection 2.
+In justified cases, it might not be reasonably possible to make specific content fully accessible.

-• Whether the accessibility statement is updated, detailed, comprehensive, clear and published correctly according to section 4 subsection 1-3.
+• Whether the accessibility statement is updated, detailed, comprehensive, clear and published correctly, cf. section 4 subsection 1-3.

 According to section 6 subsection 4, the agency can issue three different orders: